digineo/texd/README.md

 ### Render a document

-To create a PDF document from an input `.tex` file, send a HTTP POST to the `/render` endpoint:
+To create a PDF document from an input `.tex` file, send a HTTP POST to the `/render` endpoint.
+You may encode the payload as `multipart/form-data` or `application/x-www-form-encoded`:

 ```console
 $ curl -X POST \